megharajan59/LLMEngineering/README.md

 # LLMEngineering

-The scope of the project is to get familiarized with LLM Engineering and Observability by explaoring various tools and methodologies.
+The scope of the project is to get familiarized with LLM Engineering and Observability by exploring various tools and methodologies.
 A key focus is on Langfuse, a powerful observability platform for LLM applications, along with integrating external pipelines such as DeepEval and Phoenix evaluation.